 Recently, Apple introduced a new App Submission warning stating that they are formally deprecating UIWebView.
 We wanted to let the Ionic community know what this warning is all about and how the Ionic team plans to address it.

-The bottom line: Apple is still accepting submissions of Ionic-based iOS apps that contain references to UIWebView.
+The bottom line: It’s time to update your apps!
+Apple will only accept submissions of Ionic-based iOS apps that contain references to UIWebView until April 2020 (new apps) and December 2020 (existing apps).
 To meet the new requirement, simply update to the latest version of Capacitor.
 If you’re using Cordova, see below.

 What is this about?

 A WebView is an embeddable web browser that native applications can use to display web content.
 Used by native runtimes like Cordova and Capacitor, they are part of the secret sauce that Ionic developers use to package web-based apps into native mobile apps that can access native hardware features like the camera or Bluetooth.

 Apple previously announced UIWebView’s deprecation in June 2018.
 Beginning with iOS 12, they began warning developers about migrating to WKWebView, UIWebView’s successor.